-Scenario: The internet use policy at your organization doesn't block any websites.
-Your CEO prefers to treat employees like responsible adults.
-Nevertheless, you are concerned about employees accidentally accessing malicious websites that can damage your network.
+You are concerned about employees accidentally accessing malicious websites that can damage your network, such as attacker-controlled domains that are hubs for command and control communications and for data exfiltration.
 You want to monitor internet usage for traffic to new domains on the hypothesis that never-before-seen domains are the ones most likely to pose a threat.
-You are concerned about attacker-controlled domains that are hubs for command and control communications and for data exfiltration.

 How to use Splunk software for this use case

 You should establish baselines and lookup tables of the domains typically accessed by your network users.
 You can then construct searches to compare daily usage against those baselines and alerts to notify you of anomalies.